What is Neurodevelopment?An image drawn by a young person representing what neurodiversity means.png

 Consent

 Before any assessment takes place, it is essential that we have consent from your child if they are 12 years or older.
-We assume a child of this age and upwards (unless there is information to suggest otherwise) is able to be involved in the decision making about their assessment.
-We will ask about consent at each stage of the assessment.
+We assume a child of this age and upwards (unless there is information to suggest otherwise) can be involved in the decision-making about their assessment.
+We will ask for consent at each stage of the assessment.
 Regardless of age, it is helpful to talk through with your child what the assessment is for and begin to have conversations about what ASD and/or ADHD are.

 If you are waiting for an ASD assessment, please make sure that you and your child review the information pack on our website called “Explaining ASD to your Child”